polymurph/MAX31865/README.md

 This is a driver for the [MAX31865](https://www.maximintegrated.com/en/products/interface/sensor-interface/MAX31865.html) RTD-to-Digital converter (RTD: resistance temperature detectors).

 ## Getting Started

-These instructions whil help you implement the drive in your project step by step.
+These instructions will help you implement the driver step by step into your project.

 The driver has an object-oriented approach which enbales a certain abstraction which helps to minimize complexety and improve readability.

 ### Prerequisites

-[Download](https://github.com/polymurph/MAX31865/archive/master.zip) the max31865.c/.h files into a desired folder inside your project.
+* [Download](https://github.com/polymurph/MAX31865/archive/master.zip) and place the max31865.c/.h files into a desired folder inside your project.
+* Knowledge about the functionality of the Device and it's hardware aspects (see [Datasheet](https://datasheets.maximintegrated.com/en/ds/MAX31865.pdf)).

-### Creating an Oject
+### Creating an Object

 Firts we have to include the driver as following...
 ```c